Results for: "minmax"

 Returns information about the most recent garbage collection.

-If the optional argument, hash, is given, it is overwritten and returned.
-This is intended to avoid probe effect.
+If the argument hash is given and is a Hash object, it is overwritten and returned.
+This is intended to avoid the probe effect.

 Returns a list of paths matching glob from the latest gems that can be used by a gem to pick up features from other gems.
 For example: